2nd March 2020

 • If this simple reading assessment reveals that your child has a reading age of three years above his or her actual age, I will invite your child to attend a full assessment, for which there is normally a fee.

-• The full assessment lasts for up to two hours and takes place at my home.
-It takes place in a small, informal group of five students or fewer, with breaks between sections.
+• The full assessment lasts for up to 1.5 hours and takes place at my home.
+It takes place in a small, informal group of five students or fewer, usually online, with breaks between sections.

 • My assessment seeks to identify a potential for learning, not prior knowledge, through short tests in vocabulary, comprehension, maths and non-verbal reasoning.